 While you cannot change your genetic predisposition, you can take control of your lifestyle choices to mitigate those risks.

-Simple actions like adopting a healthier diet, increasing physical activity, and managing stress can go a long way in reducing your risk of diabetes type 2 family history or at least delaying its onset.
+Simple actions like adopting a healthier diet, increasing physical activity, and managing stress via behavioral therapy can go a long way in reducing your risk of diabetes type 2 family history or at least delaying its onset.

 As the American Journal of Clinical Nutrition puts it, prevention through lifestyle modification is your best defense, even when your genetics are stacked against you.

-By learning how to lower blood sugar naturally, you can outsmart your genes tomorrow.
+By learning about herbs that lower blood sugar fast, you can outsmart your genes.